 Sometimes, a road traffic accident can be an unfortunate and unforeseen turn of events where nobody is at fault or to blame.
 However, there are some cases where a third party could be at fault.
 In return, their actions could cause an innocent passenger of a car accident to become injured.
 Throughout this guide, we will outline what road traffic accidents are, how they are caused, what impact they can have, and most importantly, whether a passenger of a car accident could make a claim.

-If you have been in a car, van, bus, lorry or other vehicle as a passenger and suffered injuries as the result of an accident you can seek compensation.
-By talking to a company such as ourselves, with friendly solicitors who have 30 years of experience in compensation claims, including passenger accident claims, you can make the process as smooth and hassle free as possible.
+If you have been in a car, van, bus, lorry or another vehicle as a passenger and suffered injuries resulting from an accident you could have grounds to seek compensation.
+By talking to a company such as ourselves, with friendly solicitors who have 30 years of experience in compensation claims, including passenger car accident claims, you can make the process as smooth and hassle-free as possible.

 Choose a Section